IBERDROLA, SUPPORTING WOMEN'S GYMNASTICS

 The Royal Spanish Gymnastics Federation (RFEG) is one of the national federations sponsored by Iberdrola, thanks, among other things, to its impeccable history and extraordinary track record.

 Iberdrola's support for gymnastics began in 2017 with the creation of the first Iberdrola Women's Artistic Gymnastics League.
-Just a year later, the agreement with the Royal Spanish Gymnastics Federation (RFEG) was extended with the formation of the Iberdrola Rhythmic Gymnastics League.
+Just a year later, the agreement with the Royal Spanish Gymnastics Federation (RFEG) was extended to the rhythmic modality that, since then, has also its Iberdrola Rhythmic Gymnastics League.

 The agreement between Iberdrola and the RFEG aims to promote and popularise gymnastics in Spain through competitions between different clubs.
 This gives our gymnasts the opportunity to progress and compete with guarantees of success in major international events.

-Another excellent way of encouraging the growth of women's sport, especially rhythmic gymnastics, is to support events and attract competitions like the rhythmic gymnastics World Challenge Cup 2019, which received backing from Iberdrola and was held in Guadalajara for the second year in a row.
+Another excellent way of encouraging the growth of women's sport, especially rhythmic gymnastics, is to support events and attract competitions like the rhythmic gymnastics Guadalajara World Challenge Cup 2019, which received backing from Iberdrola and was held in May for the second year in a row.

-And, for those gymnasts who do not have the opportunity to participate in national competitions, the company and the RFEG created the Iberdrola Rhythmic Gymnastics Circuit in 2017.
-It involves the eight best women's clubs in the discipline in each autonomous community and its implementation results in a bigger media presence, which it is hoped will increase the number of practitioners.
+And, for those gymnasts who do not have the opportunity to participate in national competitions, the company and the RFEG created the Iberdrola Circuit of Rhythmic Gymnastics in 2017.
+The eight best women's clubs in the discipline in each autonomous community and its implementation results in a bigger media presence, which it is hoped will increase the number of practitioners.

 For Jesús Carballo, president of the Royal Spanish Gymnastics Federation, this circuit is "very important for our sport.
 Within the great number of clubs that practice rhythmic gymnastics it was important to give prominence to those that are working so well and that, without a doubt, are making gymnastics grow to very high levels.
 We believe that this circuit will continue to promote rhythmic gymnastics, which is a very important sport in our country."